Azure-Samples/ms-identity-blazor-server/WebApp-your-API/B2C/README-Incremental.md

   - aspnet-core
   - dotnet-core
   - azure-active-directory-b2c
+  - msal-dotnet
-name: Enable your Blazor Server to sign-in users and call Web API with the Microsoft identity platform in Azure AD B2C
+name: Enable your Blazor Server to sign-in users and call web API with the Microsoft identity platform in Azure AD B2C
 urlFragment: ms-identity-blazor-server
-description: "This sample demonstrates an ASP.NET Core Blazor Server application calling an ASP.NET Core Web API that is secured using Azure AD B2C"
+description: "This sample demonstrates an ASP.NET Core Blazor Server application calling an ASP.NET Core web API that is secured using Azure AD B2C"
 ---

-# Enable your Blazor Server to sign-in users and call Web API with the Microsoft identity platform in Azure AD B2C
+# Enable your Blazor Server to sign-in users and call web API with the Microsoft identity platform in Azure AD B2C

  1. [Overview](#overview)
  1. [Scenario](#scenario)